Intel will give the U.S. government a 10% stake, Trump says

 "He agreed, and they've agreed to do it, and I think it's a great deal for them," Trump told reporters.
 "He walked in wanting to keep his job, and he ended up giving us $10 billion for the United States," Trump said.

-Neither Intel nor the White House press team immediately responded to requests for comment.
+The company's statement said that under the terms of the deal, the government has agreed to purchase 433.3 million primary shares of Intel common stock at $20.47 per share, equivalent to a 9.9% stake in the company.
+The government will have no board representation or other "governance or information rights," according to the statement, and the government agreed to vote with the company's board on matters requiring shareholder approval, with limited exceptions.

+On Truth Social, Trump called it a "great Deal for America and, also, a great Deal for INTEL.
+Building leading edge Semiconductors and Chips, which is what INTEL does, is fundamental to the future of our Nation."

-But should such a deal move ahead, it would be a highly unusual step — it would mark an escalation in the Trump administration's efforts to push chipmakers to manufacture in the United States, and a new milestone in how willing CEOs are to cede the president an unprecedented amount of control over their companies.
+The deal is a highly unusual step — it marks an escalation in the Trump administration's efforts to push chipmakers to manufacture in the United States, and a new milestone in how willing CEOs are to cede the president an unprecedented amount of control over their companies.

-The nature of how a deal might work is not yet clear — and neither is the response of Intel's board or shareholders.

-Earlier this week, Commerce Secretary Howard Lutnick told CNBC that a potential deal for an Intel stake would convert grants to Intel from the 2022 CHIPS and Science Act into equity.
-The law authorized a total of nearly $53 billion in government funding for chip-related activities.

 Intel, once a leader in chip production, has faced a raft of problems in recent years.